cloud-carbon-footprint/cloud-carbon-footprint/terraform/README.md

 This directory contains basic infrastructure code to setup the application in AWS using basic services such as EC2, IAM, Route53.
 The goal is to have a simple and generic setup that can be configured to each customer needs.

 Although the aim was to remain generic, some things might not be entirely applicable to your particular case e.g. you might not have a VPN setup to access private compute instances.
-You should consider revisit the architecture and adjust the infrastucture accordingly.
+You should consider revisiting the architecture and adjusting the infrastructure accordingly.

 ## Architecture